alleyinteractive/irving/PUBLISHING.md

 # Publishing Irving
 These are notes and guidelines for publishing the Irving NPM packages.
 This will mostly apply to those on the Alley team with NPM credentials.

+**IMPORTANT NOTES**:
+In order to publish you will need to:
+* Create GitHub authentication token (under Settings > Developer settings > Personal access tokens).
+Once you have your token token, create a `.env` file at the root of the cloned Irving repo and assign it to a `GH_TOKEN` environmental variable.
+* Log in to Alley's npm account via `npm adduser` to gain publish permissions.
+If you are unsure of how to do this, ask Owen.

 ## Available NPM scripts
 * `npm run prerelease:canary` - publish a prerelease to npm.
 This will use the npm `@canary` tag using the `-alpha` prerelease identifier.
 This command is intended for use on the `develop` branch, specifically for commit-level releases.
 You can and should use this command as much as necessary to test out a real `npm install` of the packages you're working on.
 Don't worry about publishing a broken package on the `@canary` tag.
 * `npm run prerelease:beta` - publish a prerelease to both git and npm.
 This will use the npm `@beta` tag using the `-beta` prerelease identifier.
 Publishes to the `@beta` tag don't need to be 100% stable, but shuld inidcate you're finished with the work on your branch and ready for it to be reviewed and tested.
 Beta releases should be made from the `master` branch.